|

 Although the methods they devised in their attempt to capture the prey vary

-among different species, all the traps of carnivorous plants are considered by
+among different species, the traps of all carnivorous plants are considered by

-in terms of their morphological origins.
+many to be modified leaves.
 The types of traps are summarized in

 the next four categories: